twilio/authy-openvpn/README.md

 5. Start adding users using `sudo authy-vpn-add-user` (see below).

-#### Using Ubuntu and Debian packages

-__We recommend you install using the source code instead.
-This package might not be up to date.__

-1. Download the deb package.

-        curl 'https://github.com/authy/authy-openvpn/blob/master/packages/deb/authy-openvpn.deb?raw=true' -o authy-openvpn.deb

-2. Move your OpenVPN config file to /etc/openvpn/server.conf

-        sudo mv /etc/openvpn/[your-openvpn].conf /etc/openvpn/server.conf

-3. Install debian package.

-        sudo dpkg -i authy-openvpn.deb

-        During installation you will be asked your API Key

-4. Restart your server (see below).

-5. Start adding users using `sudo authy-vpn-add-user` (see below)

-#### CentOS and RedHat based systems

-__We recommend you install using the source code instead.__

-1. Download the rpm package.

-        curl 'https://github.com/authy/authy-openvpn/blob/master/packages/rpm/authy-openvpn.rpm?raw=true' -o authy-openvpn.rpm

-2. Install package.

-        rpm -i authy-openvpn.rpm

-3. Finally configure the plugin.

-        bash /usr/lib/authy/post-install

-4. Restart your server (see below).

-5. Start adding users using `sudo authy-vpn-add-user` (see below)

 ####  Windows install

 You need to copy the following dlls  `authy-openvpn.dll`, `lib/msvcr100.dll` and `lib/normaliz.dll` to `OpenVPN\bin`, and `curl-bundle-ca.crt` to `OpenVPN\config\`